Tre Jones NBA Preview vs. the Suns

 Suns 2022-23 Defensive Insights

-- The Suns were sixth in the league defensively last year, allowing 111.6 points per game.
+- The Suns were ranked sixth in the league defensively last season, conceding 111.6 points per game.

-- In terms of rebounds, the Suns were 11th in the league last season, conceding 42.9 per game.
+- In terms of rebounds, the Suns were 11th in the league last year, allowing 42.9 per game.

-- Allowing an average of 23.4 assists last year, the Suns were the third-ranked team in the NBA.
+- The Suns allowed 23.4 assists per game last year (third in the league).

-- Allowing 11.4 made three-pointers per contest last year, the Suns were third in the NBA in that category.
+- Giving up 11.4 made three-pointers per contest last season, the Suns were third in the NBA in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!